ClimbingAl/HqdmPatterns/docs/association/associationEagleCrew.md

 ## Example
-For periods of time the *Eagle* lander module was occupied by austronats that were from the Apollo-11 crew.
+For periods of time the *Eagle* lander module was occupied by astronauts that were from the Apollo-11 crew.
 Of the three Apollo-11 crew, two individuals, Neil Armstrong (Mission Commander) and Buzz Aldrin (Lunar Module Pilot), made the visit to the lunar surface in the *Eagle*.

 ??? question "What information requirement does this meet?"
     Operational questions like: